gruntwork-io/docs/docs/guides/build-it-yourself/2-vpc/1-core-concepts/0-default-vp-cs-and-custom-vp-cs.md

 #### Custom VPCs

 For any production use cases, you should create a _custom VPC_.
-In the [Production-grade design](#production_grade_design) section, we’ll go over how to configure a VPC with the kind of security, scalability, and high availability you need in production.
+In the [Production-grade design](../2-production-grade-design/0-defense-in-depth.md) section, we’ll go over how to configure a VPC with the kind of security, scalability, and high availability you need in production.

 </div>

 <!-- ##DOCS-SOURCER-START
-{"sourcePlugin":"Local File Copier","hash":"a6da8734e22b05b7d1e36f9ba35cfeee"}
+{"sourcePlugin":"Local File Copier","hash":"9869d98a552bc0ed747eb117ae3b0fd4"}
 ##DOCS-SOURCER-END -->